-Prior to the IPO, the 2018 Stock and Incentive Compensation Plan, as amended, (the "2018 Plan") provided for the issuance of time-based incentive units and performance-based incentive units issued by Excelerate, L.P. (the predecessor entity of a.k.a.
+Prior to the IPO, the 2018 Stock and Incentive Compensation Plan, as amended (the "2018 Plan"), provided for the issuance of time-based incentive units and performance-based incentive units issued by Excelerate (the predecessor entity of a.k.a.
 Brands Holding Corp.).
-In connection with the reorganization transactions and the IPO, all of the equity interests in Excelerate, L.P., including outstanding incentive units issued as equity-based compensation under the 2018 Plan, were transferred to New Excelerate, L.P.
-The incentive units issued under the 2018 Plan participate in distributions from New Excelerate, L.P., but only after investors receive their return of capital plus a specified threshold amount per unit.
-The total incentive pool size under the plan was 16,475,735 units.
-The 2018 Plan was terminated in September 2021 in connection with the IPO, but continues to govern the terms of outstanding incentive units that were granted prior to the IPO.
+In connection with the reorganization transactions and the IPO, all of the equity interests in Excelerate, including outstanding incentive units issued as equity-based compensation under the 2018 Plan, were transferred to New Excelerate.
+The incentive units issued under the 2018 Plan participate in distributions from New Excelerate, but only after investors receive their return of capital plus a specified threshold amount per unit.
+The total incentive pool size under the 2018 Plan was 16,475,735 units.
+The 2018 Plan was terminated in September 2021 in connection with the IPO but continues to govern the terms of outstanding incentive units that were granted prior to the IPO.
 No further incentive units will be granted under the 2018 Plan.